Maynas province: Education

 Secondary education has been attended by 28.8% of the population and 2.5% also have graduated from non-university higher education, while 2.6% have complete university studies.
 46.7% only have attended primary education and 8.5% have not had any education.

 The illiteracy rate in the province is 13.1%.

 Political division

 The province is divided into eleven districts (distritos, singular: distrito), each of which is headed by a mayor (alcalde).
-The districts, with their capitals in parenthesis, are:
+The districts, with their capitals in parentheses, are: